 Analysis / Bias

-Editorially, the Indianapolis Star has long been known as a conservative paper, however since 2012 they have not endorsed Presidential Candidates.
-A thorough review of editorials and opinion pieces reveal a mostly balanced left-right selection with a few more opinion pieces favoring the left.
+Editorially, the Indianapolis Star has long been known as a conservative paper; however, since 2012, they have not endorsed Presidential Candidates.
+A thorough review of editorials and opinion pieces reveals a mostly balanced left-right selection, with a few more opinion pieces favoring the left.

 Failed Fact Checks

-Overall, we rate the Indianapolis Star Least Biased based on slightly conservative editorials and liberal leaning opinion pieces that strike a balance.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/29/2016) Updated (3/28/2020)
+Overall, we rate the Indianapolis Star Least Biased based on slightly conservative editorials and liberal-leaning opinion pieces that strike a balance.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 7/29/2016) Updated (01/09/2023)